 - If, however, psychological safety feels low, or the organization has never tried to openly address current events, this practice could run the risk of feeling “out of character” or inauthentic.
 If inviting people to participate in discussion, therefore, acknowledge that this is a different approach than in the past.
 Then think through how this can translate throughout the organization: for instance, how could you help your middle managers create safe spaces for their teams?

 - Look for opportunities to add slack going forward.
 Realistically, you need to build the capacity to navigate emotionally difficult times like these when your organization has some slack—when you’re not already under pressure.
-And after two years of a pandemic, your reserves might be running low.
 Reduce complexity, budget extra time for activities, and start rebuilding resources to give your team the flexibility and space they need to increase resilience in the long-term.

 - Conduct a Sensing Session to identify ripple effects.
-Finally, it’s still unclear how this situation will unfold or how long it will last, creating ongoing uncertainty.
-Bring your team together to think through how your business may be affected: will energy prices or market fluctuations impact short-term priorities?
+When appropriate, bring your team together to think through how current events may affect your business: will energy prices or market fluctuations impact short-term priorities?
 Have new risks or opportunities emerged in the long-term?
 What signals might be worth tracking?
 Then, develop some “if/then” statements to think through what you’ll do in advance.